Sage-Bionetworks-IT/lambda-finops-s3-cost-report/README.md

 # lambda-finops-email-strides

-An AWS Lambda for emailing monthly service totals for the current account
+An AWS Lambda for emailing monthly S3 service totals for the current account.

 ## Design